 Electronic health records maintain the same types of information and more.
 These are used to report not only medical history, but patient demographics and complete notes on any issues that have been treated, the progress of patients and medications that were administered.
 Through these systems, health care becomes a better process overall.
 As they can be accessed more conveniently, save time and ultimately are easier to manage and coordinate, this technology is one of many positive changes within the industry.

 Surgeries that were once thought to be complex, invasive procedures have progressively become non-invasive, outpatient operations and new devices are being implemented to ensure accuracy during procedures.
 Doctors and health care professionals are looking to the future and continuing to find new ways to better the health care industry through innovations and new technologies including:

-- Robots: Technology is being developed that would allow for robots to find a place in health care.
+- Robots: Technology is being developed that would allow robots to find a place in health care.
 From assisting in the care of elderly patients to helping during surgeries, progress is being made to implement these devices into health care facilities.
-Not all devices are intended to be involved in the actual care of patients as there are some that serve the purpose of moving equipment, medications or supplies from one location to another automatically.
+Not all devices are intended to be involved in the actual care of patients, as there are some that serve the purpose of moving equipment, medications, or supplies from one location to another automatically.

 - Medical Advances: In terms of technologies that are being developed to prevent disease and effectively treat them, there are a variety of innovations in the works that will do just that.
 Some innovations include printing new skin, contacts that have the ability to better detect glaucoma in patients and even prescription pills that can provide specific dosages to specified areas.